Kilian Zierer: Houston Texans

 After going unselected in the 2023 NFL draft, Zierer signed with the Houston Texans as an undrafted free agent.
 He was also selected in the second round (11th overall) of the 2023 CFL global draft by the Edmonton Elks.
 Although he performed well in training camp for the Texans, he suffered a sprained ankle in preseason and was placed on season-ending injured reserve on August 24, 2023.

 On April 18, 2024, Zierer was designated as the Texans' exempt/international player (Note: All teams are allowed to designate one player as exempt/international, which means that they do not count towards the 90-man roster limit.) for the 2024 season as part of the International Player Pathway Program (IPPP).
 He was waived on August 27, and re-signed to the practice squad.

 Atlanta Falcons

 On February 12, 2025, Zierer signed with the Atlanta Falcons.
 He was waived by the Falcons on August 2.

 Cleveland Browns

 On August 3, 2025, Zierer was claimed off waivers by the Cleveland Browns.
 He was waived on August 26 as part of final roster cuts.

 San Francisco 49ers

-On August 28, 2025, Zierer signed with the San Francisco 49ers practice squad.
+On August 28, 2025, Zierer signed with the San Francisco 49ers' practice squad.
 He was released on October 13.

 Jacksonville Jaguars

 On October 15, 2025, Zierer signed with the Jacksonville Jaguars' practice squad.
+He signed a reserve/future contract with Jacksonville on January 12, 2026.

+On August 30, 2026, Zierer was waived by the Jaguars as part of final roster cuts and re-signed to the practice squad the next day.